netplexflix/Finale-Labeler-For-Plex/README.md

   - Double-check `LABEL_SERIES_IN_PLEX = True`.
   - Confirm your `PLEX_LIBRARY_TITLE` exactly matches the name of your Plex TV library.
   - Ensure your Plex token (`PLEX_TOKEN`) is correct.
+- **Why not use the Finale labels available via tvdb/tmdb/trakt?**

+These labels are applied manually by people and are missing for a considerable amount of shows, especially foreign and lesser popular ones.
+This approach avoids this issue, but has two downsides:
+1. If the last episode of a season in Sonarr is NOT the season finale, then it will be wrongfully identified as one.
+(I did not find instances where this is the case but it is theoretically possible)
+2. This script does not detect "mid-season finales"

 ## Kometa Overlay Config